wp-plugins/stop-comment-form-spam/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Removes the website url field and comment form allowed tags which attract automated comment spam.
+New WordPress 3.6 or higher plugin which removes the website url field and comment form allowed tags which attract automated comment spam.

 == Description ==